 👍 Seams that need tucking or attention

 TurFresh professional turf cleaning goes beyond rinsing.
-It can include re-fluffing turf blades, topping up infill, tucking loose seams, and removing lingering odors.
+It includes re-fluffing turf blades, topping up infill, tucking loose seams, and removing lingering odors.

 ✅ Tip